IT3038C/IT3038C.github.io/docs/week-6.md

 Return to server.js.

-Let’s add an additional path to our server.
+Let's add an additional path to our server.
 To do this, we need to account for every request coming into our web server.
 The default request of / will serve our static HTML message.

 Any other request should return a 404 error, using the req.url variable we defined earlier to give the user a clearer message.